07 4082 7470

 Manta ray's brain-to-size ratio is highly impressive.
 In fact, they possess the largest brains of any fish!
 Manta rays can even recognise themselves when standing (or swimming) before a mirror.
 And that’s just one slice of evidence indicating their brain power.
 They also showcase their intelligence with their high coordination skills and utilisation of complex tactics when feeding as a group.
 Groups of up to 150 manta rays will gather in a whirling formation, swimming anticlockwise for up to an hour to trap plankton in a cyclone-like feeding trap.
 Teamwork makes the dream work!

-In the past, manta rays have been feared due to misunderstanding.
-Most commonly, divers confuse them for stingrays.
-However, manta rays are harmless to humans and have docile and peaceful personalities, so much so that they’re nicknamed the angels of the sea.
-Any lover of the sea and its creatures would love to swim alongside these incredibly intelligent beauties on the Great Barrier Reef!
+Manta rays are harmless to humans and have docile and peaceful personalities.
+They do not have sharp barbs like stingrays do, meaning they cannot sting you.
+In the past, manta rays have been feared due to divers confusing them for stingrays.
+These days they are nicknamed the "angels of the sea".
+Any enthusiast of the ocean and marine creatures would love to swim alongside these intelligent beauties on the Great Barrier Reef.

 Click To Chat